cpzielke/csc309-srp-facade-lab/README.md

 ## Getting started

-1. Duplicate this repo.
+1. Duplicate this repo so you can have this starter code.
 Don't fork it.
 [Follow instructions here until step 4 in the Mirroring a repository section](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository).
    * You will have a new repository that is a mirror of this one.
 2. Make your new repository private.
-3. Start working on the code.
+3. Start working on the code (move to next section).

-## Evolving: Getting familiar with the code but making the situation worse...
+## Getting familiar with the code, but making the situation worse...

 ### Feature: Super rare items look more awesome